Impact Test Equipment

 Certain ITB models include a removable eyelet so the ball can be used in either drop-style or pendulum-style arrangements depending on the lab setup and the governing procedure.

-Use note: impact-ball selection should always be based on the exact required diameter, weight, hardness, and mounting method called for by the applicable standard or clause.
+Required information: select the impact ball using the exact required diameter, weight, hardness, and mounting method called for by the applicable standard or clause.

 Series ITB Reference Table